ddeville/scripts/README.md

 ## Post-installation

 - On MacOS, codesign Alacritty by running `codesign-alacritty` and give it Full Disk Access and Developer Tools support by going to "System Settings" > "Privacy & Security" > "Full Disk Access" / "Developer Tools"
-- On MacOS, remap Caps Lock to Control for the main keyboard by going to "System Settings" > "Keyboard" > "Modifier Keys"
 - Neovim needs some language providers to be installed manually (check with `nvim +checkhealth`):
     - `python3 -m pip install --upgrade pynvim`
     - `npm install -g neovim`